 It is important to always think about the impact of the assessment, how practicable it is and how you will ensure its quality.

-The Knowledge Network's K2A Support Centre provides guidance and tools to help you find, share and use knowledge to make sure your educational resources are based on the latest available evidence.
+The Knowledge Network's Finding and Using Knowledge site provides guidance and tools to help you find, share and use knowledge to make sure your educational resources are based on the latest available evidence.